 Hip Disarticulation Prosthesis (HDP)

-A prosthesis utilized for acquired amputations or congenital absences of the complete leg involving the foot, ankle, shin and thigh at the hip joint level.
+A type of prosthesis used in amputations or congenital absences of the complete leg at the hip joint level.

 Hip Orthosis (HO)